tbrunetti/Rosalind_HPC/Nodes_and_Queues.md

   * large memory requirements > 100GB
   * long run times > 36 hours

 This is because SAS and MATLAB are only currently available on a subset of standard compute nodes, and the default standard compute nodes only have a total of 128 GB of usable RAM.
-Although all nodes have the capacity to run past 36 hours, SLURM automatically kills any jobs on the standard compute nodes surpassing this time limit unless a specific queue is specified, regarless of the time specified by the user.
+Although a user may specify a submitted batch job to run past 36 hours, SLURM automatically kills any jobs on the standard compute nodes surpassing this time limit unless a specific queue (longrun) is specified, regardless of the time specified by the user.

 <div class="paragraph"><p><br>
 <br></p></div>